alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ASAttributedLabelNode](https://github.com/alex-alex/ASAttributedLabelNode)
 * [KDEDateLabel](https://github.com/delannoyk/KDEDateLabel) - UILabel subclass that saves you from refreshing it when using 'time ago' format.
 * [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - Graceful morphing effects for UILabel written in Swift.
+* [MarqueeLabel](https://github.com/cbpowell/MarqueeLabel) - A drop-in replacement for UILabel, which automatically adds a scrolling marquee effect when the label's text will not fit inside the specified frame.
 * [ODMultiColumnLabel](https://github.com/Sephiroth87/ODMultiColumnLabel) - A UILabel replacement that renders text on multiple columns.

 ## Loader